mackuba/PsiToolkit/README.markdown

 ## License

-Copyright by Jakub Suder <jakub.suder at gmail.com>, licensed under [WTFPL license](http://sam.zoy.org/wtfpl/) (which means you can do what the ...whatever you want to with it).
+Copyright by Jakub Suder <jakub.suder at gmail.com>, licensed under [WTFPL license](http://sam.zoy.org/wtfpl/) (which means you can do what the ... whatever you want to with it).